-To further a quest, I recently traveled to the Yucatan to seek the mysterious Kulkulkan, the Feathered Serpent.
+To further a quest, I traveled to the Yucatan to learn about the mysterious Kulkulkan, the Feathered Serpent.
 In Mesoamerican traditions, the Feathered Serpent is a teacher and central deity.
 Some credit the god with civilization – he taught the people agriculture, arts and science (1).
 He was also known as the “god of wind” and is found in other Mesoamerican traditions dating back to the Olmec.
-According to Aztecs, the Feathered Serpent is said to have left Mexico on a “raft of serpents” but promises to return one day.
+According to Aztecs, the Feathered Serpent (known to them as Quetzalcoatl) is said to have left Mexico on a “raft of serpents” but promises to return one day.

-I wish to explore the idea that non-human intelligences has influenced the development of our more advanced civilizations.
-This does not mean I think Mayans or any other indigenous group are incapable of developing their own cultural achievements, as I am sure “the people” accomplished much.
-Rather, since the ancient Mesoamericans believed a god known as the “Feathered Serpent” helped them, I want to understand how and why.
+I am exploring the idea that non-human intelligences have influenced the development of our more advanced civilizations.
+The ancient Mesoamericans believed a god known as the “Feathered Serpent” helped them and I’d like to understand how and why.

 I expected the Mayan coast to be the best place to find the wind god.
 The refreshing breeze off the sea seems to reaffirm the pledge of return.